sveltejs/kit/documentation/docs/05-modules.md

 import { getStores, navigating, page, session } from '$app/stores';
 ```

 Stores are _contextual_ — they are added to the [context](https://svelte.dev/tutorial/context-api) of your root component.
-This means that `session` and `route` are unique to each request on the server, rather than shared between multiple requests handled by the same server simultaneously, which is what makes it safe to include user-specific data in `session`.
+This means that `session` and `page` are unique to each request on the server, rather than shared between multiple requests handled by the same server simultaneously, which is what makes it safe to include user-specific data in `session`.

 Because of that, the stores are not free-floating objects: they must be accessed during component initialisation, like anything else that would be accessed with `getContext`.